renaissance-publishing/renaissance/content/chapters/19-character-creation-and-advancement.md

 Eclipse Phase lets you buy Apt boost with CP, why don't we?

-One reason is that it arguably doesn't work very well in Eclipse Phase—although the reasons it doesn't work in Eclipse Phase don't really apply to us.
+One reason is that it arguably doesn't work very well in Eclipse Phase — although the reasons it doesn't work in Eclipse Phase don't really apply to us.

-The relevant reasons are, one, to keep the character creation process simple, and two, to make your race selection important (the more free-form your ability to move Aptitude points around is, the less your race's specific aptitude bonuses matter, and the more races that have lower aptitude bonuses—like Shifters—suffer in comparison to the others).
+The relevant reasons are, one, to keep the character creation process simple, and two, to make your race selection important (the more free-form your ability to move Aptitude points around is, the less your race's specific aptitude bonuses matter, and the more races that have lower aptitude bonuses — like Shifters — suffer in comparison to the others).

 </aside>